ThomasCarroll/htqc/r_course/introToR_Day1.md

 Correlation
 =========================================================

-Another common task in statistical analysis is to investigate the relationship between pairs of numeric vectors.
+A common task in statistical analysis is to investigate the relationship between pairs of numeric vectors.

 This can be done by identifying the correlation between numeric vectors using the **cor()** function in R.